nullstone-io/laravel-quickstart/README.md

 # laravel-quickstart

-PHP Laravel Quickstart for Nullstone
+This is a PHP Laravel Quickstart for [Nullstone](https://nullstone.io).